Top 5 Things To Do On A Rainy Day

 Girl in wellies splashing in a puddle

-If the weather forecast doesn’t look too promising, hopefully these ideas will help you make plans to still enjoy lots on offer in the area while staying at the Trefeddian.
+If the weather forecast doesn’t look too promising, hopefully these ideas will help you still enjoy what's on offer in the area.

 Bounce Below

-A little further away, but well worth a visit is Llechwedd Slate Caverns at Blaenau Ffestiniog.
-Fun for all the family, Bounce Below is an enormous underground net adventure with slides to different levels, set in a disused mine.
-There is also the world’s first underground golf course here too.
-The 18-hole adventure golf course, set over 4 floors is only accessible by Europe’s steepest cable railway.
-You can also take on the Caverns, a course of various nooks, crannies, tunnels, tightropes and rope bridges and with 13 zip lines it’s a fun all weather activity as its also completely underground when the worst of the Welsh weather hits.
+A little further away, but well worth a visit, is Llechwedd Slate Caverns at Blaenau Ffestiniog.
+Fun for all the family, Bounce Below is set in a disused mine and is an enormous underground net adventure with slides to different levels.
+The world’s first underground golf course is here too.
+The 18-hole adventure golf course, set over four floors, is only accessible by Europe’s steepest cable railway.
+You can also take on the caverns - a course of various nooks, crannies, tunnels, tightropes and rope bridges and with 13 zip lines.
+It’s a fun, all-weather activity as it's also completely underground - perfect for when the worst of the Welsh weather hits.